-Mother ‘held in Dubai for three days after one glass of wine on flight’
+Mother Ellie Holman ‘held in Dubai for three days after one glass of wine on flight’

 -

-Mother ‘held in Dubai for three days after one glass of wine on flight’
+Mother Ellie Holman ‘held in Dubai for three days after one glass of wine on flight’

-A mother was detained in Dubai for three days with her four-year-old daughter after a drinking a complimentary glass of wine on a flight from London, it is claimed.
+A mother had been detained in Dubai for three days with her four-year-old daughter after drinking a complimentary glass of wine on a flight from London, it is claimed.

-Swedish dentist Ellie Holman, who lives in Sevenoaks in Kent with her English partner Gary and their three children, was initially denied water and made to clean toilets while in custody, according to human rights group Detained in Dubai.
+Swedish dentist Ellie Holman, who lives in Kent with her English partner Gary and their three children, was initially denied water and made to clean toilets while in custody, according to human rights group Detained in Dubai.

 The 44-year-old was arrested on July 13 after having one glass of wine on her eight-hour Emirates Airline flight to Dubai from London, a statement from the group said.